multi-vit/head-first-java/README.md

 - To use a class in a package other than `java.lang`, you must tell Java the full name of the class
 - You can either use an import statement at the top of your source code, or you can type the full name every place you use the class in your code

+### Chapter Seven - Better Living in Objectville: Inheritance and Polymorphism

+- A subclass *extends* a superclass
+- A subclass inherits all *public* instance variables and methods of the superclass, but does not inherit the *private* instance variables and methods of the superclass
+- Inherited methods can be overridden; instance variables cannot be overridden (although they can be *redefined* in the subclass, but that's not the same thing, and there's almost never a need to do it)
+- Use the **IS-A** test to verify that your inheritance hierarchy is valid.
+If X extends Y, then *X IS-A Y* must make sense. e.g. Guitar extends Instrument is fine, because a *guitar is a(n) instrument*, but Oven extends Kitchen is not!
+- The **IS-A** relationship works in only one direction.
+A Hippo is an Animal, but not all Animals are Hippos
+- When a method is overridden in a subclass, and that method is invoked on an instance of the subclass, the overridden version of the method is called (*The lowest one wins*)
+- If class B extends A, and C extends B, class B **IS-A** class A, class C **IS-A** class B, and class C also **IS-A** class A. e.g. Canine (B) extends Animal (A) and Wolf (C) extends Canine (B).
+So *Canine is an Animal*, *Wolf is a Canine* and *Wolf is an Animal*
+- If you find yourself thinking **HAS-A** is a more appropriate way to describe the relationship between things, then thing on the right side should be an instance variable in the thing on the left. e.g. Tub and Bathroom *are* related, but not through inheritance, as neither one passes the **IS-A** test for the other.
+However a Bathroom **HAS-A** Tub, so should instantiate a Tub as a variable
+- **DO** use inheritance when one class *is a* more specific type of a superclass.
+Example: Willow is a more specific type of Tree, so Willow *extends* Tree makes sense
+- **DO** consider inheritance when you have behaviour that should be shared among multiple classes of the same general type.
+Example: Square, Circle and Triangle all need to rotate and play sound, so putting that functionality in a superclass Shape might make sense for easier maintenance and extensibility
+- **DO NOT** use inheritance just so that you can reuse code from another class, if the relationship between the superclass and subclass violate either of the above two rules.
+For example, imagine you wrote special printing code in the Animal class, and now you need printing code in the Potato class.
+You might think about making Potato extend Animal so that Potato inherits the printing code, which makes no sense - a Potato is *not* an Animal!
+(So the printing code should be in a Printer class that all printable objects can take advantage of via a **HAS-A** relationship)